 Second, Third, and Fourth Wednesday, 6 to 7:30 p.m.

 UPMC Wellsboro, 32 Central Ave., Wellsboro, PA 16901

 Fourth Tuesday, 10:30 a.m. to noon

 Frequently Asked Questions

 1. What is the cost?
-There is no cost for attending the grief support group.
+There is no cost for attending the adult grief support group.
 This program is made possible through volunteer and community support donations.

 2. What can I expect when I come?
-Everyone grieves differently and we would hope that you will find acceptance and support for where you are in your grief journey.
+Everyone grieves differently and we hope that you will find acceptance and support for where you are in your grief journey.
 You will have a chance to tell your story to others who are also dealing with the death of someone close.
 You may learn things from them and they may learn things from you.
 Time is given to share memories about the person you have lost.
 The leaders share information about grief that is helpful.
 Sometimes we cry, but we also laugh.

 3. Can I come just once to try it out?
-Yes!
+Yes.
 Everyone grieves differently and while a support group may be helpful to many, it may not be for everyone.
 Coming more than once allows you to build supportive relationships within the group, but only you can decide what is best for yourself.

 5. How long will I feel this way?
 The timeline for grief is different for everyone.
 While friends and family may expect you to get on with your life in a few weeks or months, you may find that these feelings last much longer.
-It can make you feel even more isolated and alone when no one "gets it".